edwardgoldring/website/content/home/projects.md

 #   tag = ".demo"

 +++
-*Purges: How Dictators Fight to Survive* (book manuscript) - under contract with *Cornell University Press*
+*Purges: How Dictators Fight to Survive* (book manuscript) - to be published in August 2026 with *Cornell University Press*

+*Teaching Autocracy and Autocratic Politics* (editor for book manuscript) - to be published in July 2026 with *Edward Elgar Publishing*

 "A Faustian Bargain: Military Purges and Coups in Dictatorships" (with Austin S. Matthews)